kalaspuff/tomodachi/README.rst

 Why should I use this?
   I'm not saying you should, but I'm not saying you shouldn't. ``tomodachi`` is a perfect place to start when experimenting with your architecture or trying out a concept for a new service.
 It may not have all the features you desire and it may never do.

+Should I run this in production?
+  It's all still highly experimental and it depends on other experimental projects, so you have to be in charge here and decide for yourself.
+Let me know if you do however!

+Who built this and why?
+  My name is Carl Oscar Aaro and I'm a coder from Sweden.
+I simply wanted to learn more about asyncio and needed a constructive off-work project to experiment with, and here we are. 🎉